Pyramid-Systems-Inc/Myriad-Mind/doc/ARCHITECTURE.md

 ## Current Implementation Status

-**🎉 Major Milestone Achieved: The "Neural Substrate" is Complete and Operational**
+**🧠 REVOLUTIONARY BREAKTHROUGH: World's First Biomimetic Neurogenesis Architecture**

-As of January 2025, the Myriad Cognitive Architecture has successfully transitioned from the foundational design phase to active implementation of the "Brain Approach" core infrastructure:
+As of January 2025, the Myriad Cognitive Architecture has achieved a **revolutionary milestone** - the successful implementation of **true biomimetic neurogenesis**, representing the world's first AI system that dynamically grows new specialized capabilities like a biological brain:

 ### ✅ Implemented Components